Altered Carbon (TV series): First season

 The first season is based on Richard Morgan's 2002 novel Altered Carbon.
 While most of the major plot points in the book are retained, the adaptation featured several major changes for characters and organizations.
 In the novel, the Envoys are elite soldiers of the United Nations Protectorate based on Earth, quite the opposite of the freedom-fighting rebels of the show, originating from Harlan's World, where Kovacs was born.

 In the book, Kovacs was imprisoned for his freelance work after leaving the Envoys, while in the show, Kovacs is a captured rebel.
-The character of Reileen Kawahara in the novel was merely Kovacs' ruthless underworld boss and had no blood relation with him, in contrast to their sibling relationship in the show.
+The character of Reileen Kawahara in the novel was merely Kovacs's ruthless underworld boss and had no blood relation with him, in contrast to their sibling relationship in the show.
 The Envoy who trained Kovacs in the book was Virginia Vidaura.
 The show's Vidaura is only a minor character.
 Instead, his trainer is given the name and backstory of Quellcrist Falconer, who in book three is the historical messiah-like figure.
-Falconer's rebellion occurred not during Kovacs' training, as in the show, but long before Kovacs was born in the books.
+Falconer's rebellion occurred not during Kovacs's training, as in the show, but long before Kovacs was born in the books.

 The Hendrix is an AI character in the novel; it runs the hotel and takes the form of Jimi Hendrix.
 Hendrix's estate declined to license his image for the television series because of its violence.
 Instead, showrunner Kalogridis chose the likeness of Edgar Allan Poe and a Victorian era hotel for the replacement Poe character and said it would juxtapose well with the futuristic Bay City.

 Anime film

 On November 7, 2018, Netflix announced a spin-off anime film serving to "expand the universe" of the series and new elements of the story mythology was in active development.
-Titled Altered Carbon: Resleeved, the feature uses character designs by manga artist Yasuo Ōtagaki, is written by Dai Satō and Tsukasa Kondo, directed by Takeru Nakajima and Yoshiyuki Okada, produced by Anima, and features an original music score by Keigo Hoashi Kinuyiki Takahashi from Monaca.
+Titled Altered Carbon: Resleeved, the feature uses character designs by manga artist Yasuo Ōtagaki, is written by Dai Satō and Tsukasa Kondo, directed by Takeru Nakajima and Yoshiyuki Okada, produced by Anima, and features an original music score by Keigo Hoashi and Kuniyuki Takahashi from Monaca.
 The film was released on March 19, 2020.

 On Rotten Tomatoes, Altered Carbon: Resleeved has an approval rating of 60% based on reviews from 5 critics.
 David Griffin of IGN gave it 6 out of 10, called it "a diverting entry in the Takeshi Kovacs saga that excels in the action department while neglecting to fully develop its main characters in a way that makes a lasting impact."
-John Serba of Decider.com wrote: "Resleeved won’t knock anyone’s socks off, but it effectively pleases newcomers and hardcores alike."
+John Serba of Decider.com wrote: "Resleeved won't knock anyone's socks off, but it effectively pleases newcomers and hardcores alike."
 Paul Tassi of Forbes said Altered Carbon: Resleeved was "not worth watching, even for fans" comparing it to a video game but without the interactivity.